 They were great questions.
 The answer he received back was blacked out.
 We are talking about a government and a who promised in the last election that they were going to be more open and transparent than any other government in the history of the world.

 Even to this day, Liberals stand up in this House and refuse to answer questions that have been asked at least 60 or 70 times: How much is the carbon tax going to cost Canadian families, and how much will it reduce emissions?
-This transparent and open government not only provides a document that is completely blacked out, but it stands in this House and refuses to answer.
+This transparent and open government not only provides a document that is completely blacked out, but its members stand in this House and refuse to answer.

-Instead, it puts out buzzwords like “the environment and the economy go hand in hand” and “I have three children, and it is going to cost them in the future”.
+Instead, they put out buzzwords like “the environment and the economy go hand in hand” and “I have three children, and it is going to cost them in the future.”
 Those are not the answers Canadians are looking for.
 If the government truly wants Canadians to buy into its carbon reduction plan, at a minimum it should be telling Canadians how much it costs.